adamhb/DS421_proj/analysis_1987_fires.md

     ## 10 10      0         NLCD1992              42 evergreen_forest  1992
     ## # … with 262,510 more rows

-Creating a tree canopy cover df
+Creating a tree canopy cover df in years where % tree canopy cover data is available

     TCC <- names(df)[grep(names(df), pattern = "TCC")]